fubuloubu/portfolio-nft/README.md

 Manages multiple [ERC-4626](https://eips.ethereum.org/EIPS/eip-4626) Tokens

  * a token that represents ownership of a collection of other tokens
-  (i.e. collection of collection of tokens)
+  (i.e. collection of collections of tokens)